badster-git/instagram-twitter-rss-generator/README.md

-# Generate working Instagram rss-bridge links
+# Generate working Instagram/Twitter rss-bridge links

 ## What it does
-Finds the id of the user and inserts it to an rss-bridge url
+Finds the Instagram id of the user and inserts it to an rss-bridge url that works with RSS readers For Twitter it checks if user exists and gives a nitter.net RSS url

 ## Usage

 ### Run script with:
   ```
-  python main.py [username]
+  python main.py [-i | -t] [username]
   ```
+  Omitting arguments returns Instagram by default

 ### Install dependencies with:
 ```